hofbi/tum-marp-template/README.md

 ## Paper

-This template was created as part of the [Software Engineering Lab](https://www.ei.tum.de/en/lmt/teaching/software-engineering-laboratory/) presented in *TODO* [[PDF](https://www.researchgate.net/publication/TODO)].
+This template was created as part of the [Software Engineering Lab](https://www.ei.tum.de/en/lmt/teaching/software-engineering-laboratory/) presented in *2022 IEEE/ACM 4th International Workshop on Software Engineering Education for the Next Generation (SEENG)* [[PDF](https://ieeexplore.ieee.org/document/9814913)].
 If you use our template please cite our paper.

 ```tex